 8.3 Very large data cubes

 At some stage, data sets need to be analysed that are so large that downloading them is no longer feasible; even when local storage would be sufficient, network bandwidth may become limiting.
 Examples are satellite image archives such as those from Landsat and Copernicus (Sentinel-x), or model computations such as the ERA5 (Hersbach et al. 2020), a model reanalysis of the global atmosphere, land surface and ocean waves from 1950 onwards.
-In such cases it may be most helpful to either gain access to (typically: rent) virtual machines in a cloud where these data are available and nearby (i.e., the data should be stored in the same data center as where the virtual machine is), or to use a system that lets the user carry out such computations without having to worry about virtual machines.
+In such cases it may be most helpful to gain access to virtual machines in a cloud that has these data available, or to use a system that lets the user carry out computations without having to worry about virtual machines and storage.
 Both options will be discussed.

 8.3.1 Finding and processing assets